The Clear Edge

 • Build a better client base systematically

-The 15-Minute Acceptance Criteria Build
+The 15-Minute Client Acceptance Criteria Build Protocol

-What you’re doing: Creating a 5-criteria scoring system to filter prospects before saying yes
+What you’re doing: Creating a 5-criteria scoring system to filter prospects before saying yes.

 What you need: